 The first step in finding a treatment center for an addiction to ketamine is to talk to your doctor.
 It’s okay to be open and honest and it’s an important step in in your recovery.
 It shows that you have admitted you need help with your addiction and that you’re open to receiving it.

-Your doctor will answer your questions drug treatment.
+Your doctor will answer your questions about drug treatment.
 Will I be able to continue classes?
 Will I have I be able to stay at home with my family during treatment?
 All these factors will depend on how severe the addition to ketamine is and how long you’ve been abusing it.

 Outpatient treatment therapy is effective for most people with addictions to psychoactive drugs like ketamine, Adderall and ritalin.
 If your doctor believes that is the best fit for your treatment you will be able to receive therapy on an outpatient basis.
 That means that most of the time, after a brief inpatient detox stay you can continue your therapy while living at home.